-18. governors will ensure they are trained annually in respect of safeguarding.
-Governors will also consider what child.
+21. governors will ensure they are trained annually in respect of safeguarding.
+Governors will also consider a child.

-19. Responsibilities of Designated Safeguarding Lead (DSL)
+Responsibilities of Designated Safeguarding Lead (DSL)

-In this school, any individual can contact the designated safeguarding lead if they have concerns about a
+In this school, any individual can contact the designated safeguarding lead if they have concerns about